 auth-token: ZjIzZjU0ZTIwODk5ZWYwYzgzYmJkMzZmYzU3ODlhNzc3ODJjYTY1YjJjODIzZTMyMjY3NDcxM2QzZTc3Mzg2Yw==

-- If user/admins require certain set of labels as part of the deployment of a cluster resource, we can use this
+- If users/admins require a certain set of labels as part of the deployment of a cluster resource, we can use these

 labels